Skip to content

 • The borrower must use the home as a primary residence

-• Household income must generally fall within program limits
+• Household income must fall within program limits

 • The borrower must meet lender underwriting standards

-USDA income eligibility is based on total household income, not just the income of the person listed on the loan.
-In many cases, household income must be at or below about 115% of area median income.
+USDA income eligibility is based on household income, not only the income of the person listed on the loan.
+USDA says applicants must meet income eligibility and cannot exceed 115% of median household income.

 FHA Eligibility